In this guide, I’m going to teach you what a SERP analysis is, why they’re crucial for SEO, and how to do an in-depth analysis of your competitors.

 Backlinks are the links from other websites to your own, and they help build a website’s authority once enough of them are built.

 People think it’s a viable tactic to exploit the system.

 Plenty of self-proclaimed SEOs will implement “black hat” SEO strategies like buying backlinks and fake traffic to boost their rank.

-The only thing this will earn you is a penalty from Google.
-But there is a way to get more high-quality backlinks organically, without implementing shady tactics.
+The only thing this will earn you is a Google penalty.
+But there’s a way to get more high-quality backlinks organically, without implementing shady tactics.